Anablep 的钱币相册

 Not considered a common date coin, the 1926 Philadelphia issed Peace dollar usually comes well struck and brilliant.
 This coin possesses those qualities plus the added bonus of natural patina and toning, especially on the reverse.
 Frosty and lustrous, this coin is graded MS66, a lofty grade for this particular date, as there is a distinct drop-off in high grade coins after MS65.

-This tougher Denver issue Peace dollar is beautifully represented with crisp central motifs and lettering artfully framed with a gold and olive hues extending inward from the peripheries.
+This tougher Denver issue Peace dollar is beautifully represented with crisp central motifs and lettering artfully framed with gold and olive hues extending inward from the peripheries.

 Nicely toned Peace dollar in blue and russet hues with more rim toning on the reverse and broken tones on the obverse.